Tochemey/goakt/readme.md

   - can be restarted (respawned)
   - can be gracefully stopped (killed).
 Every message in the mailbox prior to stoppage will be processed within a configurable time period.

+### Passivation

+Actors can be passivated when they are idle after some period of time.
+Passivated actors are removed from the actor system to free-up resources.
+When cluster mode is enabled, passivated actors are removed from the entire cluster.
+To bring back such actors to live, one needs to
+`Spawn` them again.
+By default, all actors are passivated and the passivation time is `two minutes`.
+- To enable passivation use the actor system option `WithExpireActorAfter(duration time.Duration)` when creating the actor system.
+See actor system [options](./actors/option.go).
+- To disable passivation use the actor system option `WithPassivationDisabled` when creating the actor system.
+See actor system [options](./actors/option.go).

 ### Actor System